SPECIAL TOPIC: TARSHISH (BDB 1077)

 2. The word itself can refer to

-1. a person (i.e., one of the four sons of Javan, cf. Gen. 10:4)
+1. a person (i.e. one of the four sons of Javan, cf. Gen. 10:4)

-2. a jewel (i.e., one of the engraven stones on the Breast Plate of the High Priest, see SPECIAL TOPIC: BREASTPLATE OF THE HIGH PRIEST, cf. Exod.
+1. it was a yellow jewel called chrysolite (i.e. i.e. one of the engraven stones on the Breast Plate of the High Priest, see SPECIAL TOPIC: BREASTPLATE OF THE HIGH PRIEST, cf. Exod.
 28:20; 39:13; Ezek.
-28:13)
+10:9; 28:13)

 3. a type of ship (possibly 1 Kgs.
 9:26-27; Isa.
 2:16; 60:9)